 Festival listings: September

-* FREE Renegade Craft Fair Sat 10, Sun 11, 11am–7pm.
-Division St at Damen Ave.
-El: Blue to Division.
-Bus: 9, 50, 70.
-Hardcore crafters come from around the country to sell their handmade arts and wares.
+* FREE Renegade Craft Fair Sat 8, Sun 9, 11am–7pm.
+Division St at Damen Ave (renegadecraft.com/chicago).
+The tenth annual fair is an opportunity for serious crafters from around the country to sell their handmade arts and wares.
 And for serious shoppers to buy them.
-Workshops, local food vendors and workshops line Division Street.
+Workshops, local food vendors and live music invade Division Street.

-FREE Graue Mill’s Cornfest Sun 11, 11:30am–4pm.
-Graue Mill & Museum, 3800 York Rd, Oak Brook (630-655-2090, grauemill.org).
+FREE Graue Mill’s Cornfest Sun 9, 11:30am–4pm.
+Graue Mill & Museum, 3800 S York Rd, Oak Brook (630-655-2090, grauemill.org).
 Once a working mill that ground corn into flour (and a purported stop on the Underground Railroad), this suburban museum celebrates its history with corn on the cob, BBQ, homemade pies and taffy apples.
 Kids will be able to compete in fishing tournaments or create whatever they want using hammers, nails, paint and a giant pile of wood.